 For example, imagine having to transfer the filter from Customer to Sales.
 The optimal way to do this is by using TREATAS:

 CALCULATE ( [measure], TREATAS ( VALUES ( Customer[CustomerKey] ), -- Read filter from Customer Sales[CustomerKey] -- Apply filter to Sales ) )

 The TREATAS function can also implement a logical relationship based on multiple columns.
 For example, the following code transfers the filter from a Sales table over to a Delivery table using Order Number and Order Line Number:

 CALCULATE ( [measure], TREATAS ( SUMMARIZE ( Sales, Sales[Order Number], -- Read filter from Sales Sales[Order Line Number] -- based on multiple columns ), Delivery[Order Number], -- Apply filter to Delivery Delivery[Order Line Number] -- specifying corresponding columns ) )

-NOTE: creating a virtual relationship based on multiple columns is not optimal from .
+NOTE: creating a virtual relationship based on multiple columns is not optimal from a performance standpoint.
 A physical, single-column relationship is orders of magnitude faster than a virtual relationship.

 The first alternative technique is using INTERSECT:

 CALCULATE ( [measure], INTERSECT ( ALL ( Sales[CustomerKey] ), -- Apply filter to Sales VALUES ( Customer[CustomerKey] ), -- Read filter from Customer ) )